Cary Joji Fukunaga's unrealized projects

-Over the course of his career, American filmmaker Cary Joji Fukunaga has ammased a number of projects he worked on that never progressed beyond the pre-production stage under his direction.
+Over the course of his career, American filmmaker Cary Joji Fukunaga has amassed a number of projects he worked on that never progressed beyond the pre-production stage under his direction.
 Some of these projects fell in development hell or were cancelled, while others were taken over and would see life under a different production team.

 1990s

 Untitled short film

-At age fifteen, Fukunaga wrote his first screenplay—50 pages in length—which he later said was "about two brothers in love with the same nurse while they're convalescing in a Civil War hospital."
+At age fifteen, Fukunaga wrote his first screenplay—fifty pages in length—which he later said was "about two brothers in love with the same nurse while they're convalescing in a Civil War hospital."
 The film was never realized.

 2000s

 Untitled musical film

 As early as January 2009, Fukunaga was reported to be developing a musical as a next possible film following Sin nombre.
 Further details were revealed in March, when he said he was collaborating with Zach Condon of Beirut and Owen Pallett to write the music for the film, with the intention to "[push] narrative forward through song in a way that the songs aren't ruined."
 Fukunaga modeled his script after the Babylonian tale of Pyramus and Thisbe, and was working on the project for Focus Features.
 Fukunaga had since described it as "an urban-set film about unrequited love [with] a road trip component."